 Related: Best motherboard

 Noticeably, the more visually demanding games listed above see performance increases floating around the 50% mark, which is seriously impressive if true.
-Various reports suggest that you’re unlikely to see such a significant performance boost for video games running at HD or SD though.
+Various reports suggest the RTX 2080 is able to render 4K games at 60 frames per second too, something that the GTX 1080 is definitely not capable of.

-If you’re thinking about making the jump to the 9th gen, you’re also going to need a bigger board.
-Except to see a ton of new motherboards hitting shelves later on this year.
+If you’re thinking about making the jump to the 9th-gen processor, you’re also likely to need a bigger board.
+Expect to see a ton of new motherboards hitting shelves later in the year.

 Related: Intel 9th Gen CPU